 Heidi Myers, Leadership Program Logistics Manager

 In 2005, Heidi became the Development Assistant for the Gettysburg Foundation and began her current position in 2009.
-As Leadership Program Logistics Manager, she manages all of the logistics for In the Footsteps of Leaders.
+As Leadership Program Logistics Assistant, she interacts with potential clients on their itineraries and pricing, creates contracts, and manages the budget for the Leadership Program.
 She is a student of the mid-19th century era and has served as civilian coordinator and educational programs coordinator at Civil War-era re-enactments, living histories and children's educational camps.

 Ted McPherson, CEO, InterSolve Group